History of Coast Survey

 1818: The survey is suspended pursuant to an Act of April 14, 1818 (3 Stat.
 425), which repeals provisions of the law that permits civilians to conduct surveys.

-1825: Hassler writes a defense of his work ("Papers on Various Subjects Concerned with the Survey of the Coast of the United States," 1825) and publishes it in the Philosophical Transactions of Philadelphia.
+1825: Hassler writes a defense of his work, "Papers on Various Subjects Concerned with the Survey of the Coast of the United States," and publishes it in the Philosophical Transactions of Philadelphia.

 1834: Survey of the Coast finally takes its first soundings.

-1835: Survey of the Coast publishes its first chart "of which there is a present record" (according to Shore and Sea Boundaries, Vol. 2), Bridgeport Harbor, Conn., dated 1835.
-This chart was probably engraved commercially on contract, since no engravers had been employed at this time.
+1835: Survey of the Coast publishes its first chart "of which there is a present record"—according to Shore and Sea Boundaries, Vol. 2, page 89, Bridgeport Harbor, Connecticut, dated 1835.
+This chart was probably engraved commercially on contract, since no engravers were employed at this time.

 1836: Survey of the Coast renamed to U.S. Coast Survey.
 In addition, from 1836 until the establishment of the National Bureau of Standards in 1901, the Survey is responsible for weights and measures throughout the U.S.